Online Competitive Influence Maximization: Additional Experiments

-When we consider $A>B$ in bipartite graphs, we can trivially ignore $S_B$ to choose $S_A$, and OCIM becomes the online influence maximization problem without competition, so we omit the experiments for bipartite graphs.
+When we consider $A>B$ in bipartite graphs, we can trivially ignore $S_B$ to choose $S_A$ since the influence spread ends in one diffusion round, and OCIM becomes the online influence maximization problem without competition.
+We show such results in Figure~\ref{fig:Yahoo, A>B}.
+Note that the distribution of $B$ no longer affects the performance of $A$ when $A>B$ and we only use one figure for the IM and RD distribution.
 For general graphs, we use the same DM dataset and parameter settings described in Sec.~\ref{sec:experiment}, and the only difference is that $A$ now dominates $B$.
 We show the results in Figure~\ref{fig:GG, A>B}.
 Overall, the results and the analysis for $A>B$ are consistent with $B>A$.